trian-gles/altar_2021/README.md

 ![Image](resources/draw_pile.jpg)

 Your hand, of cards only you can see or use.
+Putting cards here will (usually) not affect the audio engine.
 Click one to pick it up and move it elsewhere:

 ![Image](resources/hand.jpg)